 The letter should include details of the offence as well as the consequences of it, but we’ll go into further detail on what to include in our template later in the article.

-If you have conducted a disciplinary hearing, following a potential case of misconduct, and have found enough evidence for you to believe misconduct did occur, the next step is to issue the employee with the outcome letter.
+If you have conducted a disciplinary hearing, following a potential case of misconduct, and have found enough evidence for you to believe misconduct did occur, the next step is to decide on the level of sanction and issue the employee with the outcome letter.

 Before you even consider writing your warning, however, you should consult and ensure you are aligned with your company’s disciplinary policies.

-When planning the final written warning, the letter should include as much relevant information about the issue as possible.
+When planning the written warning letter it should include as much relevant information about the issue as possible.

 This includes: